aldebaro/dsp-projects/instantaneous_frequency/README.md

 # Installation

-Run s_imports.py to install the libraries
+Run setup.py to install the libraries and the test dataset.

 # Executing / performing basic analysis

-Provide information on how to execute the main code, how to obtain results, etc. Provide the name of the main scripts.
+- The "ridge_generated_signals_ssq.py" script runs ridge extraction for a generated signal based in a sum of three senoids with defined frequencies.
+- The "ridge_visualization_only.py"
+- The "ridge_with_ground_truth.py"

 # Credits